 The Authority maintains two individual governmental funds, the general fund and the debt service fund, both of which are reported as major funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for each fund.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balances for each fund.

-Notes to the Financial Statements
+Notes to Financial Statements